 African American Studies is an interdisciplinary field that examines the history, culture, beliefs and actions of people of African descent in the United States and across the world.
-With a major or minor in African American Studies, you can:
+In African American Studies you will:

 - Explore the multi-dimensional experiences of people of color in local and global contexts.

 - Gain experience in humanities and social science research methods, textual analysis and service-learning opportunities.

 - Learn how to apply both critical and creative thinking with confidence.

 - Take courses across diverse departments based on your interests and goals.

 - Work with an engaged, award-winning faculty who will guide you through each stage of the academic process.

 You will develop an understanding of race and the African American experience and develop service-learning experience by applying your knowledge in local civic organizations, public agencies, churches and research institutes.
 As an AFAM Studies major, you will learn social, historical and cultural foundations and study in discipline-based courses.